 4.3.27.4.1 Provision of the MAC service

 MAC service data unit (MSDU) delivery services in an IEEE Std 802.1Q network can be supported by the 802.1AC MAC service.
 GLK STAs coordinate with an 802.1AC compliant GLK convergence function, to provide access to the WM via one or more Internal Sublayer Service SAPs.
-The routing of all MSDUs via GLK STAs is controlled by the routing protocols of the IEEE Std 802.1Q network that the GLK STA is attached to.
-This enables the routing protocols to use all of the WM links available to the GLK STA, including any direct links that are available.
+The routing of all MSDUs, that are provided by an 802.1Q relay entity, via GLK STAs is controlled by the routing protocols of the IEEE Std 802.1Q network that the GLK STA is attached to.
+This enables the routing protocols to use all the general links available to the GLK STA.

+[MSDU delivery services provided at the MAC-SAP to the LLC layer provide routing of all MSDUs.
+This service can use the WM, via general links provided by GLK STAs, to provide this service.]

 4.3.27.4.2 GLK IBSS and PBSS

-Figure 4-13a (GLK IBSS or PBSS) shows a GLK IBSS involving three GLK STAs.
-Each participating STA provides the MAC service with the inclusion of a station vector that is then mapped to one or more Internal Sublayer Service SAPs.For example, each of the STAs and associated bridge shown could be at the top of a rack in a data center with the STA providing, via the Internal Sublayer Service SAP, access to another STA and such other STA's associated bridge.
-A difference from non-GLK 802.11 is that either or both of the Internal Sublayer Service SAPs could be connected to an IEEE Std 802.1Q bridge or network providing IEEE Std 802.1Q service that, in turn could be connected to one or more end stations.
-The two Internal Sublayer Service SAPs shown could even be safely connected to the same IEEE Std 802.1Q network, since such a network provides protection from loops.
+A GLK IBSS or GLK PBSS can provide access to the WM via general links that are suitable for use in an IEEE Std 802.1Q network.
+Figure 4-13a (Example of GLK IBSS or PBSS) shows an example of a GLK IBSS involving three GLK non-AP STAs.
+Each participating STA provides MAC services at the MS-SAP, with the inclusion of a station vector that is then mapped to one or more Internal Sublayer Service SAPs (ISSs) by the 802.1AC GLK Convergence Function.
+Three general links are shown that connect three pairs of ISS in a point to point manner.
+Each of the ISSs is then mapped to either an Enhanced Internal Sublayer Service (EISS) SAP or MAC-SAP, by the 802.1Q Media Independent Function or the ISS to MAC-SAP Function, respectively.
+The EISS SAP provides EISS services to the MAC relay entity of a VLAN bridge component (802.1Q MAC Relay Entity).
+The MAC-SAP provides services to the LLC Sublayer.

+A difference from non-GLK AP’s 802.11 link, that can only be connected to an ISS SAP via a DS and portal, is that either or both ISS SAPs could directly connect to an IEEE Std 802.1Q bridge.

+For example, each of the STAs and associated bridges (including the 802.1Q MAC Relay Entities) shown could be at the top of a rack in a data center to provide inter-rack connectivity.
+The two ISS SAPs shown could even be safely connected to the same IEEE Std 802.1Q network, since such a network provides protection from loops.

+Also, shown in the figure is the possibility to provide a point to point link between two LLC Sublayer entities that are each attached to a GLK non-AP STA.
+For example, this link could allow a computer associated with a GLK STA to directly connect to a network attached storage device associated with a GLK STA.

+Note: IEEE Std 802.11 does not specify the details of the 802.1AC GLK convergence Function, the 802.1Q Media Independent Function, the ISS to MAC-SAP Function, the 802.1Q MAC Relay Entity, and the LLC Sublayer.
+These entities are specified in other document such as: IEEE Std 802.1AC™-2016 (Media Access Control (MAC) Service Definition) and IEEE Std 802.1Qbz™-2016 (Bridges and Bridged Networks — Amendment 27: Enhancements to Bridging of 802.11 Media).
+These entities are shown with dashed outlines in the figure.
+Entities that IEEE Std 802.11 does specify are shown with solid outlines and are within the box labelled 802.11 GLK IBSS/PBSS.

-Figure 4-13a—GLK IBSS or PBSS
+Figure 4-13a—Example of GLK IBSS or PBSS